pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-71/index.md

 ---
-title: "Pulumi Release Notes: "
+title: "Pulumi Release Notes: Pulumi YAML v0.5.1, Stack READMEs, and much more!"

 # The date represents the post's publish date, and by default corresponds with
 # the date this file was generated.
 Posts with future dates are visible in development,
 # but excluded from production builds.
 Use the time and timezone-offset portions of
 # of this value to schedule posts for publishing later.
-date: 2022-06-08T19:28:39-07:00
+date: 2022-06-016T19:28:39-07:00

 # Use the meta_desc property to provide a brief summary (one or two sentences)
 # of the content of the post, which is useful for targeting search results or social-media
 # previews.
 This field is required or the build will fail the linter test.
-meta_desc: The latest Pulumi updates also include our providers updates, install Pulumi using winget, stack unselect command, GitHub release private plugins, and more.
+meta_desc: The latest Pulumi updates also include our providers updates, adding --stack to `pulumi about`, warn about missing AdditionalSecretsOutputs, compression of filestate backends, and more.

 # The meta_image appears in social-media previews and on the blog home page.
 # A placeholder image representing the recommended format, dimensions and aspect